 Practice with all of your concealed and carry holsters if you regularly wear more than one style.

-Pull back to close contact position and place your hand on your stomach or where it is not in front of the muzzle of the gun.
+Pull the firearm back to the close contact position and place your support hand on your stomach or where it is not in front of the muzzle of the gun.

-Engage your safety and rotate your wrist and raise your elbow, push the gun straight down into holster and secure.
+Engage your safety and rotate your wrist and raise your elbow and align the muzzle of the gun with the opening of the holster.

-Be sure to maintain a full firing-grip on your gun until you have completely secured the gun in the holster.
+Be sure to maintain a full firing grip on your gun until you have completely secured the gun in the holster.

 Re-engage the retention system on your holster if it has one.